This crockpot gluten free chili made with green chilies is the BEST (and a super easy) gluten free chili recipe!

 Cook the chili on low for 8-10 hours, or on high for 4-5.
 I prefer to cook on low–it really helps the flavor come together!

 Enjoy your meal!
-Serve as desired (see post above for serving suggestions)
+Serve this warm bowl of chili with any of your desired chili toppings! (see post above for serving suggestions)

 Crockpot Gluten Free Chili with Green Chilies